Types of Appliances

 Reverse Pull Headgear (RPHG or Facemask)

 This Herbst appliance is used in young patients whose lower teeth and jaw are too far back.
 This appliance reduces overbite by inhibiting maxillary anterior growth and incrementally advancing the lower jaw to promote natural growth.
-Depending on the amount of bite correction needed, the Herbst appliance is normally worn for 8-15 months.
+Depending on the amount of bite correction needed, the Herbst appliance is normally worn for eight to 15 months.